Skip to content

 Planning Beyond 100 Employees

-Employers that introduce transparency, accountability, and cost controls at this stage typically scale more efficiently as they move into larger group categories.
-Those that delay often face fewer options and higher costs later.
+The group health insurance strategy selected at 100 employees often becomes the foundation for the next decade of growth.
+Employers that introduce transparency, accountability, and cost control at this stage typically scale more efficiently as they move into larger group categories.
+Those that delay often find themselves reacting to renewal increases instead of managing them.

 Compare Group Health Options for 100 Employees